Myths, Illusions, and Solutions: Relationship Pitfalls and Saboteurs

 “I don’t feel fulfilled.”
 “If this were the right relationship, I would feel better, and you would help me heal all the things my parents screwed up in me.”
 The mutual healing process in a relationship cannot come from demands; it is a gift out of love.
 We can’t expect our partner to make up for the history of pain nor for our lack of fulfillment.
 Our partners won’t be able to satisfy all of our wants and needs; good friends are important.
 Relationship fulfillment comes out of love, respect, care and self-responsibility.

 “If we learn to solve our problems, we’ll stay together.”
 In actuality, there are many problems that can’t be solved.
 Rather than polarizing around differences, taking “right” and “wrong” positions, couples can at times agree to disagree.
 By shifting the context in this way, and by changing attitudes toward the problem, enduring differences can then be managed successfully.
-In our caring approach to couples counseling in Bethesda, we use relationship therapy to teach skills for resolving conflicts effectively.
+In our Caring Approach to couples counseling practice in Reston, we use relationship therapy to teach skills for resolving conflicts effectively.

 “It is too late, my partner won’t change.
 We have grown apart.
 I never loved my partner to begin with.”
 In reality, most likely you haven’t changed as much as you think, nor is it impossible to reconnect if you decide to recommit and work on the relationship.
 Earn the right to leave the relationship only after you have done your very best to make it work.
 That entails taking a good look at your contribution to the problems.
 In recalling past experiences about the relationship, be fair; by only looking at the negative experiences and ignoring positive ones in reconstructing the past, it is possible to develop a biased position.